Standing Rib Roast With Black Currant Port Glaze

 Step 1

-Position a rack in the center of the oven and preheat to 350°F. Using a paring knife, make 16 incisions, about ½-inch deep, all over the roast; insert the garlic halves.
-Season the meat generously with salt and pepper.
+Position a rack in the center of the oven and preheat to 350°F. Using a paring knife, make 16 incisions, about ½ inch deep, all over the roast and insert the garlic.
+Generously season the meat with salt and black pepper.

 Step 2

-Make the glaze: In a small pot over medium-high heat, melt the butter; when the foam begins to subside, add the shallot and cook, stirring frequently, until translucent and soft, 4–6 minutes.
-Add the port, bring to a boil, then lower the heat to medium-low and cook, stirring occasionally, until the liquid is reduced by a third, 6–8 minutes.
-Stir in the preserves and vinegar, season to taste with salt and pepper, and cook until smooth and syrupy, about 3–5 minutes more.
-Remove from heat.
+Make the glaze: In a small pot over medium-high heat, melt the butter.
+When the foam begins to subside, add the shallot and cook, stirring frequently, until translucent and soft, 4–6 minutes.
+Add the port and bring to a boil, then turn the heat to medium-low and cook, stirring occasionally, until the liquid is reduced by a third, 6–8 minutes.
+Stir in the preserves and vinegar, season to taste with salt and black pepper, and cook until smooth and syrupy, 3–5 minutes more.
+Remove from the heat.

 Step 3